 The health and safety of people, the protection of the environment and compliance with all applicable legal and internal requirements, as well as industry best practice, are critical to the overall success of the Group.
-The Faroe Business Management System (BMS) provides both the framework and mechanism for setting, monitoring and measuring suitable health, safety and environmental objectives as well as ensuring their continual improvement.
+The Faroe Business Management System (BMS) provides both the framework and mechanism for setting, monitoring and measuring suitable environmental, health and safety (EHS) objectives as well as ensuring their continual improvement.

 The Business Management System

-Over the period there were no reported breaches by the Group’s staff of the requirements set out in the Personnel Handbook or those laid out in our HSE policies.
-All required monitoring and measuring activities associated with HSE performance, including scheduled HSE audits, took place as planned in 2017.
+Over the last reporting period to 31 December 2017 there were no reported breaches by the Group’s staff of the requirements set out in the Personnel Handbook or those laid out in our EHS policy.
+All required monitoring and measuring activities associated with EHS performance, including scheduled EHS audits, took place as planned in 2017.

 The majority of the Group’s activities are undertaken by contractors and other licence operators, operating on Faroe’s behalf.
 To ensure safe operations and to comply with the regulations, Faroe follows up on contractors and partners through our audit, review and verification activities.
 These activities are based on risk evaluations.
 Despite this, whilst drilling wells on the Tambar field (operated by Aker BP) an employee of Maersk Drilling died and another was injured in December 2017 as a result of an accident on the Maersk Interceptor.

-The Group is an equal opportunities employer and will recruit, employ and develop employees in line with best practice and based on the qualifications, experience and skills required for the work.
+As an equal opportunities employer, the Group is committed to increasing the diversity of its workforce.
+The Group will recruit, employ and develop employees in line with best practice and based on the qualifications, experience and skills required for the work.
 Notwithstanding that the resources sector has historically been male dominated, at 31 December 2017, 38% of the Group’s employees were female.

 Workforce health and wellbeing